C.diff infection treated in a home environment ♥

 What needs to be cleaned at home using EPA approved germicide for routine cleaning?
 All hard surfaces, which include the bedside commode (if applicable), bed-rails (if applicable), Bathroom sinks, floors, tub/showers, toilets, doorknobs, light switch plates, shower doors.
 Frequently touched or high-touch surfaces including computer touch-pads, monitor cables, monitors, Kitchen appliances (i.e., Refrigerator handles, oven handles) sinks, counter-tops, floors and any/all medical equipment being utilized (i.e., walker, wheelchair, IV poles/pumps). * Please contact the manufacturer of the EPA registered product of choice to verify surfaces prior to use.
 Chlorine based products may alter the color of surfaces and should be discussed with the manufacturer.
 Manufacturer contact information can be located on the back of the product label.

 C. diff spores are resistant to many commonly used disinfectants and cleaning agents.
-According to the U.S. Centers for Disease Control and Prevention (CDC), it is important to ensure that surfaces are cleaned with bleach or another Environmental Protection Agency (EPA)-approved, spore-killing disinfectant .
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is important to ensure that surfaces are cleaned with bleach or an Environmental Protection Agency (EPA)-approved, spore-killing disinfectant .

 Clean all items that are shared between individuals (i.e., glucose meters, thermometers, b/p cuffs, stethoscopes). *It is best to use disposal wipes, paper towels, and sponges are not recommended.
 The dirty disposable towels should not return to a clean bucket of solution and buckets/containers should be washed and disinfected after each use.